metaborg/documentation/source/dev/dev.rst

 Multiple projects can be updated by selecting multiple projects in the package/project explorer, or by checking projects in the update dialog.

+If you have particular trouble with `org.eclipse.*` plugins in the MANIFEST.MF file that do not resolve, try the following.
+Go to :menuselection:`Preferences --> Plug-in Development --> Target Platform`, most likely there will not be an active Running Platform there.
+You can use :guilabel:`Add...` to add a new one if there isn't one already.
+Select the :guilabel:`Default` option, click :guilabel:`Next`, then click :guilabel:`Finish`.
+Check the box next to the platform to activate it.

 Advanced: developing from scratch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~